Commuter woes continue in Wellington for second day

 He said the signal fault and its repercussions were "a bit of a dire situation".

-"It takes us a while to reposition the trains into the right places, especially given that we're in the middle of the morning peak at the moment," he said.
+"It takes us a while to reposition the trains into the right places," he said.

-The trains should be back running normally by the afternoon peak, he said.

 "I don't have much hair already but you sort of start to lose what hair you've got in these situations."